Snapchat/KeyDB-docs/docs/commands.md

 Posts a message to the given channel.

+In a KeyDB Cluster clients can publish to every node.
+The cluster makes sure that published messages are forwarded as needed, so clients can subscribe to any channel by connecting to any one of the nodes.

 #### Return:

 Integer Reply: the number of clients that received the message.
+Note that in a Redis Cluster, only clients that are connected to the same node as the publishing client are included in the count.

 ---